top of page

 You might be new to the city, or you might be returning home after living abroad; adjusting to new settings is always challenging in its own way and sometimes seeking support from a certified expert helps with making these transitions softer.

-Psychotherapy is provided to Adults, in English and Portuguese.
+Psychotherapy is provided to Adults, in English, French and Portuguese.

 About